PavanRangani/docs/docs/prd/legal-entities/browse-associated-trusts.md

 - On click of `Inter Vivos` & `Active Testamentary Trust` section row, opens workspace page of that Trust.

-- On click of testamentary trust section row, open that individuals' Will.
+- On click of testamentary trust section row, open that individuals' Will in view dialog.

 - For Joint, shows two tables - One for each individuals.

   - If one individuals in the joint has some records and the other individuals does not have records.

-- On click of any of the record, opens that trust or Will.
+  ​